 conditional_effects(mod, type = 'link')

-# Inspect posterior estimates for process error and the
+# Inspect posterior estimates for the correlation weighting parameter

 mcmc_plot(mod, variable = 'alpha_cor', type = 'hist')